California Casual Interior - Design Style Guide

 -

 Absolutely.
-Use lighter colors and see-through fabrics to open up a room.
-Pick furniture with slender legs and avoid bulky items.
+Use lighter colors and see-through materials to open up the room.
+Opt for furniture with slender legs and avoid bulky pieces.
 Maximize sunlight and tuck in a few tactile accents for that inviting, relaxed feel.

 -